VonHeikemen/lsp-zero.nvim/README.md

 Very similar to `manual-setup`.
 Automatic setup for language servers and suggestions are disabled.
 The user can setup default options for each server using `.setup_servers()` or `.configure()`.
 In order to initialize the server the user will need to call the `.use()` function.
 (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

+### system-lsp

+Is the same as `manual-setup`, automatic setup for language servers and suggestions are going to be disabled.
+It is designed to call language servers installed "globally" on the system.
+The user will need to call `.configure()` or `.setup_servers()` in order to initialize the language servers.
+(See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

 ## Choose your features

 For this I would recommend to deleting the `.preset()` call,  use `.set_preferences()` instead.
 This function takes a "table" of options, they describe the features this plugin offers.